IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Experiments

 \subsection{Ablation Studies}

-\textbf{Gradient correction} is the single most impactful component: without it, $G_{\boldsymbol{\gamma}}^{(e)} \approx 0$ throughout training and all subsequent improvements are negligible.

-\textbf{Multi-step horizon.} Ablating $K \in \{1, 2, 3, 5\}$: $K{=}5$ provides the best trade-off for gravity-dominated phenomena on Delfys75 but produces catastrophic divergence on IRIS multi-body scenarios at all $K > 1$, motivating the application of latent ODE stabilization techniques~\cite{finlay2020trainneuralodeworld}.
-Full horizon ablation results are in Appendix~\ref{app:multistep_horizon}.
+\textbf{Gradient correction} is the single most impactful component: without it, $G_{\boldsymbol{\gamma}}^{(e)} \approx 0$ throughout training and all subsequent improvements are negligible. \textbf{Multi-step horizon.} Ablating $K \in \{1, 2, 3, 5\}$: $K{=}5$ provides the best trade-off for gravity-dominated phenomena on Delfys75 but produces catastrophic divergence on IRIS multi-body scenarios at all $K > 1$, motivating the application of latent ODE stabilization techniques~\cite{finlay2020trainneuralodeworld}. \textbf{VLM prompt strategy.} Single-frame prompting achieves $54\%$, three-frame $67\%$, and five-frame $73\%$ on Delfys75, confirming temporal context is essential. \textbf{Symplectic integrator.} St\"ormer-Verlet achieves lower ODE residual on conservative systems with comparable performance on non-conservative phenomena.